Louisiana Teacher Valerie Scogin Posts Racist Rant On Facebook

 “Want to not be stereotyped, tell people of that color to quit acting like animals and perpetuating the stereotype.
 Many are average people; the few ruin it,” the schoolteacher wrote.
 She added that people should stop perpetuating stereotypes and that they should pay their taxes.

-A Slidell High School alum named Skylar Broussard saw Scogin’s post and was incensed by her initial comments as well has Scogin’s continued arguing with those who disagreed with her comments.
+A Slidell High School alum named Skylar Broussard saw Scogin’s post and was incensed by her initial comments as well as Scogin’s continued arguing with those who disagreed with her comments.
 After receiving a number of complaints, Scogin eventually apologized for offending people.

 “Recently I posted a comment that may have been hurtful to some of you.
 In my reaction out of frustration at another Facebook post, I made some remarks that were against my better judgment and sensibilities.
 I now wish I hadn’t,” Scogin posted on her personal Facebook page.
 Scogin graduated from Slidell High in 2003 and began teaching there in 2008.
 According to Broussard, she is well-liked by her students.
 When asked if she believed Scogin’s apology, Broussard said she didn’t buy it and found her comments extremely offensive as a woman of color.